Perlkonig/grav-plugin-webmention/README.md

       If `async` is set to `true`, then the system returns an appropriate error code after verifying the mention (200, 400, or 500, as per the spec).

-    - The `ignore_routes` field lists routes you will not accept webmentions for nor advertise webmention functionality (*see* `advertise_method`).
+    - The `ignore_routes` field lists routes you will not accept webmention for nor advertise webmention functionality (*see* `advertise_method`).

     - `file_data` is the name of the core data file for received notifications.
 It lists each page id along with information on the mentioner, voucher, and received and last verified dates.

-    - `file_blacklist` lists domain/path patterns from the receiver will automatically deny webmentions from.
+    - `file_blacklist` lists domain/path patterns from the receiver will automatically deny webmention from.

     - The `blacklist_silently` field tells the plugin how to handle blacklisted requests.
 If set to `true`, a 200, 201, or 202 will be returned but the request will be automatically rejected (which will be noted on the status page if you set a `status_mode` of `201`).
 If set to `false`, the requester will receive a `500 INTERNAL SERVER ERROR` (as per the spec) and deliver a message as defined in the `languages.yaml` file (so as honest or as vague as you want it to be).